Introduction to Embedded Systems

 This type of embedded systems, as the name suggests, does not require a host system like a computer or a processor as it works by itself and displays data on the connected device or make necessary changes on the device.
-Input data is taken from the ports as analog or digital signals and processing are done in the port itself.
+Input data is taken from the ports as analog or digital signals, and processing is done in the port itself.
 The result after proper calculation and conversion is displayed through a connected device.
 This result may either control or drive or display the device depending on the data.
 These systems offer flexibility and efficiency even though they work alone.
-Various examples are washing machines, mobile phones, or any systems that work alone without the help of a computer.
+Various examples are washing machines, mobile phones, or any systems that work alone without a computer’s help.

 2. Real-time Embedded Systems

-When an output is required at a particular time, real-time embedded systems can be used. when a task has to be completed on time or when there is a deadline for a project, this system comes as a savior on time.
+When an output is required at a particular time, real-time embedded systems can be used.
+When a task has to be completed on time or a deadline for a project, this system comes as a savior.
 An external environment is controlled with the help of computer systems and connected through sensors or any other output/input interfaces.
 We can schedule the output either through a static or dynamic manner.
 There are two types under this category.
 They are soft and hard real-time embedded systems.

 - Soft Embedded Systems: These systems consider processes as the main task and manage the task completely.
-Deadlines are not considered as a priority and even if the deadlines are missed, missing the processes should not happen in this system.
+Deadlines are not considered as a priority, and even if the deadlines are missed, missing the processes should not happen in this system.
 In a computer system, the sound system is an example of a soft system.
-But it should be noted that deadlines should not be missed always as it results in degradation of the system.
+But it should be noted that deadlines should not always be missed as it results in the system’s degradation.

-- Hard Embedded Systems: These systems consider timelines as the deadline and it should not be missed in any case.
+- Hard Embedded Systems: These systems consider timelines as the deadline, and they should not be missed in any case.
 Also, even if there are any delays, they should also be time-bound in the system.
-There is no permanent memory and hence the processes should be done properly for the first time itself.
+There is no permanent memory, and hence the processes should be done properly for the first time itself.
 The best example of a hard embedded system is an aircraft control system.
 The timeline should not be missed as well as the processes.

 3. Network Embedded Systems

 When a program is running inside another device, a network is formed.
-This is called network embedded systems where the running program is controlled by a microprocessor or a controller.
-A network is related in this system and they can be either LAN or WAN.
+This is called network embedded systems, where a microprocessor or a controller controls the running program.
+A network is related to this system, and they can be either LAN or WAN.
 It is not necessary that the connection should be wired or wireless.
-Due to the flexibility and connection, this category can be considered as the fastest growing in the embedded systems.
+This category can be considered the fastest growing in the embedded systems due to flexibility and connection.
 Also, there is a web server where the connection is based upon the web browser.
 All the network is controlled and accessed with the help of a web browser.
-Security systems in any office or tech park is an example of network embedded systems where all the connections are made through a common network and it is controlled under one umbrella.
+Security systems in any office or tech park are examples of network embedded systems where all the connections are made through a common network and controlled under one umbrella.

 4. Mobile Embedded Systems

 - Sophisticated Embedded Systems: The most complex embedded system with all the difficult complexities of hardware and software that makes the system useful for all is called sophisticated embedded systems.
-These systems require registers of huge memory, scalable processors, and IPs so that the system can work well in any environment.
-They are used in systems with graphical screens, touchpads, and cutting-edge options where software and hardware are equally needed for the performance.
+These systems require registers of huge memory, scalable processors, and IPs to work well in any environment.
+They are used in systems with graphical screens, touchpads, and cutting-edge options where software and hardware are equally needed for performance.

 It is understood that embedded systems are known for their flexibility and reliability of the system.
 And without embedded systems, we cannot imagine the real world now.
 Understanding the types will help us gain more insight into the embedded systems and real-time applications in the world.